What is SSC MTS Exam? - Full Form & Age Limit, Salary, Job Profile and Pattern

 SSC MTS Exam Pattern

-The SSC MTS exam is conducted in two main stages:
+The SSC MTS exam is conducted by the Staff Selection Commission (SSC) and is conducted in two main stages:

 - Computer-Based Test (CBT)